onnela-lab/forest/fir/fitrep/README.md

 * This package was developed with a limited sample of Fitabase data collected from fifty-three Fitbit Charge 2 devices between April 2017 and March 2020.

 * This package does not handle Fitabase data obtained from multiple downloads, e.g. that cover different or overlapping follow-up windows.
 For such situations, it may be best to download a new data set that includes the entire time period of interest.
 Alternatively, CSVs for corresponding variables can be merged, with care taken to drop duplicate records, before using `fitrep`.

+* Fitabase data sets are relatively small, around 100KB per day of data.
+Therefore, this package does not implement any optimization strategies.